 Best S&P 500 ETFs

 Using the above criteria, Benzinga has compiled a list of the best S&P 500 ETFs.
-Currently, there are only 3 ETFs that use the S&P 500 as a true benchmark; the others on this list track subtly different indexes comprised of the same selection of stocks.
+Only 3 ETFs use the S&P 500 as a true benchmark; the others on this list track subtly different indexes comprised of the same selection of stocks.

 BlackRock’s iShares has developed a number of useful investment vehicles, but its S&P 500 ETF might be the best of the bunch.
 Boasting a tiny 0.04% expense ratio, this ETF closely tracks the S&P 500 and only slight deviations occur throughout the year (12-month median tracking difference of -0.04%).
 The fund began trading back in May 2000 and has returned 5.59% since its inception.